 Patients with epilepsy face significant chal- lenges.
 Characterized by disabling seizures triggered by abnormal activity in the brain cells, the disease can manifest itself through a range of symptoms, from minor physical signs and thought disturbances to traumatic physical convulsions.
-At Winthrop, a skilled team of technicians and physicians understands these challenges and considers addressing them tantamount to providing the best care possible – which is why the Hospital is proud to once again have been recognized by the National Association of Epilepsy Centers (NAEC) as a Level 4 Epilepsy Center, the highest level of certification.
+At NYU Winthrop, a skilled team of technicians and physicians understands these challenges and considers addressing them tantamount to providing the best care possible – which is why the Hospital is proud to once again have been recognized by the National Association of Epilepsy Centers (NAEC) as a Level 4 Epilepsy Center, the highest level of certification.

-“We at Winthrop are proud of our Level 4 designation by the NAEC,” said Mark Stecker, MD, PhD, Chairman of the Department of Neurosciences.
-“It reflects the sophisticated program that we have at Winthrop, as well as the quality of the physicians and staff that make this possible.”
+“We at NYU Winthrop are proud of our Level 4 designation by the NAEC,” said Mark Stecker, MD, PhD, Chairman of the Department of Neurosciences.
+“It reflects the sophisticated program that we have at NYU Winthrop, as well as the quality of the physicians and staff that make this possible.”